 You will be prescribed temozolomide to take in 'cycles'.
 A cycle is a certain number of days where you take a dose of temozolomide, followed by a number of days without taking any doses.
 Your doctor will tell you how many capsules to take for each dose, and on which days to take them.

 You must take the capsules when your stomach is empty, which means taking them one hour before any food, or waiting until two hours afterwards.

 Your doctor will discuss with you the possibility of unwanted side-effects.
-You will have an increased risk of infection and bleeding, so it's important that you let your doctor know straightaway if you develop a fever or sore throat, or if you develop any unusual bleeding or bruising.
+You will have an increased risk of infection and bleeding, so it's important that you let your doctor know straightaway if you develop a high temperature (fever) or sore throat, or if you develop any unusual bleeding or bruising.